Help Protect Our Refuge! Shutdown Update

 Our Nature Store Launches Later This Year

 Friends board members and volunteers recently moved store fixtures and equipment to our Friends Nature Store, which will be opening later this year in the new Refuge Visitor Center at 188 Brown Street here in Kennebunk, Maine.
-A new sales counter, shelving, and merchandise displays were donated by the FatFace store in Kennebunkport that recently closed.
-Special thanks to store managers Logan Manbeck and Alisha Lampron for their generous support!
+A new sales counter, shelving, and merchandise displays were donated.
 Stay tuned for more news about the exciting launch of our Nature Store, which will help support the mission of the Refuge…

 Credit: Ward Feurt